Dynamical mass generation for ferromagnetic skyrmions in two dimensions: Conclusion

-To summarize, by investigating the interaction between skyrmions in motion and the magnons floating on top of them, we derived a dynamical mass for the driven motion of individual skyrmions.
-At the same time, the motion of the skyrmions will inevitably excite magnons, due to the same interaction giving rise to the skyrmion mass.
-However, the excitation of magnons is most effective only for low energy localized magnons, with the excitation amplitude decays with the magnon frequency.
+By investigating the direct interaction between skyrmions in motion and the magnons floating on top of them, we derived a universal dynamical mass for the driven motion of individual skyrmions.
+In the case of skyrmion motion driven by pure adiabatic STT, the dynamical mass manifests itself by requiring an instantaneous response to the STT, rendering the apparent skyrmion motion non-inertial due to the unique coupling mechanism between skyrmion motion and adiabatic STT.
+It has the usual inertial effect only in the skyrmion dynamics for skyrmions with large radius in the presence of both damping and nonadiabatic STT.
+Due to the same interaction that gives rise to the dynamical skyrmion mass, the motion of skyrmions will inevitably excite magnons, although effective only for Goldstone and localized states in the long time limit.